AndreeaEne/Task-Heroes-IOS/README.md

 Task-Heroes-IOS
 ===============

-The only tool for organisation management and collaboration in and between NGOs.
+iOS Application in Objective-C focused on organisation management and collaboration in and between NGOs.